 At Key Stage 4 all students will follow a programme of core PE.
-Students will also be able to study GCSE PE as part of the choices process.
+Students will also be able to study GCSE PE as part of the Choices process.

-Please see PE in the Further Choices section for further information.
+Please see PE in the Further Choices section for more information (page 36).

-Mr J Hampton
+Mr J Kerwin

-Head of PE jhampton@lymmhigh.org.uk
+Head of Physical Education JKerwin@lymmhigh.org.uk

-The Life Programme
+Life Programme

-All students will continue to follow a non-examined course in Personal, Social, Health and Economic education (PSHE) through The Life Programme.
+All students will continue to follow a non-examined course in Personal, Social, Health and Economic education (PSHE) through the Life Programme.